Mrfunreal/L4D2-FGD-Edits/readme.md

 - LagCompensate    	- Just to easily add this function to entities
 - ThinkFunction    	- Just to easily add this function to entities
 - WeaponSpawnCarry	- A base for Carryable weapons
+- WarnBBox			- Adds warning about brush entity using the BBox.
+Meaning you're unable to use diagonal brush entities.

 ## New Point Entities
 - hlp_origin_Vector - Just gives you the origin of where this entity is and gives you a radius option.
 Only useful for getting vectors for Vscripts.